-This Calendar describes the intentions of the College with respect to all matters contained herein.
-The official version of this calendar appears on the ACAD website.
-The College reserves the right to amend what appears in the Calendar.
-The College expressly denies responsibility or liability to any person or persons who may suffer loss or who may otherwise be adversely affected by such changes.
+This Calendar describes the intentions of the university with respect to all matters contained herein.
+The official version of this calendar appears on the AUArts website.
+The university reserves the right to amend what appears in the Calendar.
+The university expressly denies responsibility or liability to any person or persons who may suffer loss or who may otherwise be adversely affected by such changes.